chrishodgson/react-node-email-survey/README.md

 # ReactFullStackEmailSurvey

-A full stack application built using react, redux, node and express that allows users to login via Google and send simple surveys to a list of recipients via sendgrid using credits paid for via stripe.
+A full stack application built using react, redux, node, express and mongoDB that allows users to login via Google and send simple surveys to a list of recipients via sendgrid using credits paid for via stripe.
 A summary of survey responses can be viewed in the app.
 The application can be run in development or production mode according to the `node.process.NODE_ENV` setting.

 ## Running in Development mode